AdenJWong/Automate_Rosetta_Docking_Simulation/README.md

    - Alternatively, you can compile and install Open Babel locally if you don't have sudo permissions.
 See the [Open Babel installation guide](https://openbabel.org/wiki/Category:Installation).

 2. **Rosetta Software Suite:** A comprehensive software suite for macromolecular modeling.
-   - Make sure you have compiled Rosetta and have the `docking_prepack_protocol` executable available.
+   - Ensure you have compiled Rosetta and have the `docking_prepack_protocol` executable available.
    - Refer to the [Rosetta installation guide](https://www.rosettacommons.org/software/license-and-download) for detailed instructions.

 3. **Zip Utility:** Ensure you have the `unzip` utility installed to extract zip files.
    - On Ubuntu/Debian: `sudo apt-get install unzip`
    - On macOS: `brew install unzip`

+### File Requirements

+1. **a_syn1.pdb and a_syn2.pdb Files:**
+   - These are predefined PDB files required for combining with the converted CIF files.
+   - Ensure these files are located in the correct directory specified in the script (e.g., `/global/home/hpc5497/a_syn/a_syn1.pdb` and `/global/home/hpc5497/a_syn/a_syn2.pdb`).

+2. **Input Folder with Zip Files:**
+   - Prepare an input folder (`zip_files`) containing zip files.
+Each zip file should contain CIF files that will be converted to PDB format.
+   - The script assumes this folder is located at `/global/home/hpc5497/zip_files`.

 ## Running the Script on Rocky Linux